 “For the first twenty-nine convocations, Jack Watts would tell students to ‘Get Involved’,” said Adams.
 “That message still rings true today.
 Get involved on campus, in your classroom, and in your professional community.”

 Students were addressed by keynote speaker Terry McInnis, MD.
 McInnis is the president and founder of Blue Thorn, Inc, a healthcare consulting firm that partners with clients on delivery systems and financial realignments that help transform the U.S. healthcare system into a viable and sustainable model.

 McInnis shared personal experiences with patients and clients to demonstrate how ordinary encounters can transform lives, both with patients and with one’s self.

 Additionally, the students of CPHS were addressed by their own - Jennifer Hughes (student pharmacist), Raleigh Dettlinger (dual public health/PA student), and Lauren McClellan ( student physical therapist).
 This group of students shared advice with incoming first-year students and offered words of encouragement for their classmates to approach upcoming academic challenges with focus, determination, and camaraderie.

-About Campbell University’s College of Pharmacy & Health Sciences: Campbell University began addressing health care issues in 1986 with the establishment of the nationally acclaimed College of Pharmacy & Health Sciences, which was the first new pharmacy program founded in the United States in more than 35 years.
-In addition to the doctor of pharmacy program, the College offers undergraduate and graduate degrees in clinical research and pharmaceutical sciences, a graduate degree in public health and a professional degree in physician assistant practice.
-Classes for the new doctor of physical therapy program will start in January 2014.
+About Campbell University’s College of Pharmacy & Health Sciences: Campbell University College of Pharmacy & Health Sciences is committed to preparing students to excel in the ever-expanding world of health care.
+In addition to the doctor of pharmacy program, the College offers undergraduate and graduate degrees in clinical research and pharmaceutical sciences, a master’s degree in public health, and professional degrees in nursing, physician assistant practice, and physical therapy.